znhskzj/grid-trading-plan-calculator/README.md

 2. In the main window:
    - The left panel displays common stock buttons.
-   - The right panel contains input fields and control buttons.
+   - The right panel contains input fields, control buttons, and settings.

 3. Click "Common Stocks" to view and select predefined stocks:
    - Clicking on a stock symbol (e.g., AAPL, GOOGL) will automatically fetch its current price.